 Problems will always exist, but it is within your power to solve them.
 Mahatma Gandhi said it best: “The difference between what we do and what we are capable of doing would suffice to solve most of the world’s problems.”

 Along your career journey, you are going to meet many people related and unrelated to your field.
 Conferences, workshops, dinner parties, and corporate activities are great ways to expand your network and meet people outside your daily lunch break circle.
 Speaking to others is a great way to exchange ideas when you are seeking insight into a current issue.
 On top of that, keeping a solid network of people in the industry will help you when you are looking for a switch or a new job.

 You never know what opportunities could come from maintaining strong professional relationships.
 Expanding your network will increase your visibility as an individual in the ecosystem.
 You must, of course, be able to offer your expertise and share your knowledge in order for mutual trust to develop in the relationship.
 When this happens, opportunities will come to you without having to search high and low for them.

 As you consider further factors in your career, speak to a mentor, a parent, or an elder person.
-Listen to their stories of their first few years of work.
+Listen to the stories of their first few years of work.
 What you might learn from those stories is that career development is not just a part of climbing the corporate ladder, but it can also be an exciting journey to go on.
 Imagine all the challenges you’ll face, knowing yourself a bit more along the way, and meeting people you have never imagined!
 No matter which field you are venturing into, you’ll make your life worthwhile by placing career growth as your compass.